 \subsection{Sensitivity to errors}

-The performance of the dynamic aperture unavoidably degrades in the presence of magnetic field imperfections -- such as undesired higher-order multipole components, and physical aperture constraints, particularly tight vertical gaps of insertion devices in light source rings.
+The performance of the DA unavoidably degrades in the presence of magnetic field imperfections, such as undesired higher-order multipole components, and physical aperture constraints, particularly the tight vertical gaps of insertion devices (IDs) in light source rings.
 Such gaps -- typically on the order of a few millimeters -- can cause injected beam scraping due to nonlinear coupling.
 A robust lattice design is essential to ensure tolerance against realistic imperfections.
-Fig.~\ref{fig:da_err} illustrates the shrunk DAs -- due to specified multipole errors and restricted physical apertures -- are also comparable.
+Fig.~\ref{fig:da_err} illustrates that the shrunk DAs, resulting from specified multipole errors~\cite{dierker2007nsls} and restricted physical apertures~\cite{tanabe2015insertion}, are also comparable between the two configurations.